The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 Most IVDD dogs come home on some combination of:

-• Stomach protectants (like omeprazole): Often prescribed alongside steroids to protect the stomach lining.
+• Stomach protectants (like omeprazole): Often prescribed alongside steroids to protect the stomach lining from irritation.

 Give everything on the schedule your vet set, even if your dog seems dramatically better.
 Feeling better on medication is not the same as being healed.
-This is the week most people accidentally set back their dog’s recovery by loosening the restrictions too early — because the dog is acting perky and it feels cruel to keep them confined.
+This is the week most people accidentally set back recovery by loosening restrictions too early, because the dog is acting perky on prednisone and it feels cruel to keep them confined.
 I understand that impulse completely.
 Hold the line anyway.

-• Take a short video of your dog walking (or trying to) as a baseline to track changes over days
+• Take a short video of your dog walking (or trying to) as a baseline to track changes over the coming days

-• Put a small notebook near the crate to log potty trips, appetite, and any changes
+• Put a small notebook near the crate to log potty trips, appetite, and any behavioral changes

 • Call your vet’s office to confirm you understand the crate rest rules — no question is too small